tarunarora03/L1OnlinePathshala/README.md

 # L1OnlinePathshala

-A Scala based ANdroid application for institutes to send questions to their students in app.
+A Scala based Android application for institutes to send questions to their students in app.

 Setup:
 Install ADT